gcewing/logisim-cad/README.md

 This feature is partially backwards-compatible.
 Standard Logisim-evolution will render the arc as a quadratic bezier having the same control points, which will look approximately right but a bit wonky.

+### Pin numbers and port labels

+A pin number can be assigned to an input or output.
+Both the pin label and the pin number can be automatically shown next to the port on the circuit symbol, with options for positioning.